facebook/mysql-5.6/_docs/getting-started.md

 binlog-format=ROW
 ```

->Currently, you can't enable both InnoDB and MyRocks storage engines at the same time because it won't work in production.
+>If you want to use both InnoDB and MyRocks within the same instance, set `allow-multiple-engines` and remove `skip-innodb` in `my.cnf`.
+Using mixed storage engines is not recommended in production because it is not really transactional, but it's okay for experimental purposes.

 Statement-based binary logging is allowed on a replication slave, but not on a master because MyRocks doesn't support next-key locking.

-### 3. Initialize the database with mysql_install_db
+### 3. Initialize the database with `mysql_install_db`

 ```bash
 mysql_install_db --defaults-file=/path/to/my.cnf
 ```

-### 4. Start mysqld
+### 4. Start `mysqld`

 ```bash
 mysqld_safe --defaults-file=/path/to/my.cnf